 - Focus on AI Transcription + Summarization Devices

-AI-powered "transcription + summarization" devices are gaining significant attention among people with hearing impairments.
+Currently, AI-driven "transcription + summarization" devices are gaining significant attention among people with hearing disabilities.

-While smartphone transcription apps are capable, dedicated devices separate from smartphones are becoming a trend.
+While transcription smartphone apps are capable, dedicated devices separate from smartphones are becoming a trend.
 For example, AI-equipped real-time transcription voice recorders like Plaud NotePin and Notta memo are emerging.
-These AI-driven transcription devices significantly contribute to business efficiency and are beneficial not only for hearing-impaired individuals but also in professional settings.
-If you're interested, give them a try.
+These AI-powered transcription devices greatly contribute to improving work efficiency not only for hearing-impaired individuals but also in business settings.
+If interested, give them a try.

 Reference: Automatic Transcription Service|Notta